Center squeeze: 2007 French presidential election

 The 2007 French presidential election was seen as an example of a center squeeze.
 The second round saw Nicolas Sarkozy, a conservative, face off against Ségolène Royal, a socialist.
 Moderate liberal François Bayrou was eliminated in the first round, despite polls showing a majority of voters preferred Bayrou in a one-on-one match with either of his opponents.

+2012 Egyptian presidential election

+In the 2012 Egyptian presidential election, held using the two-round system, vote-splitting among three leading moderate, non-Islamist candidates caused them all to be eliminated in the first round.
+This allowed the two more polarizing candidates, Mohamed Morsi and Ahmed Shafik, to advance to the runoff, despite pre-election polls suggesting the eliminated moderates would have defeated either finalist in a head-to-head contest.
+This led to the June 2013 Egyptian protests and 2013 Egyptian coup d'état.

 2022 Alaska special election

 The 2022 Alaska special election seat was seen as an example of a center squeeze, where Nick Begich III was eliminated in the first round by right-wing spoiler Sarah Palin, despite a majority of voters preferring Begich to either one of his opponents.
 The ranked-choice runoff election involved one Democrat (Mary Peltola) and two Republicans (Sarah Palin and Nick Begich III).
 Because the full ballot data for the race was released, social choice theorists were able to confirm that Palin spoiled the race for Begich, with Peltola winning the race as a result of several counter-intuitive behaviors that tend to characterize center-squeeze elections.

 The election produced a winner opposed by a majority of voters, with a majority of voters ranking Begich above Peltola and Palin, and more than half giving Peltola no support at all.
 The election was also notable as a no-show paradox, where a candidate is eliminated as a result of votes cast in support of their candidacy.
 In this case, ballots ranking Palin first and Begich second instead allowed Peltola to win.

 Many social choice theorists criticized the ranked-choice runoff procedure for its pathological behavior.
 Along with being a center squeeze, the election was a negative voting weight event, where a voter's ballot has the opposite of its intended effect (e.g. where a candidate would need more votes to lose).
 In this race, Peltola would have lost if she had received more support from Palin voters, and won as a result of 5,200 ballots that ranked her last (after Palin then Begich).
 However, social choice theorists were careful to note the results likely would have been the same under Alaska's previous primary system as well.
 This led several to recommend replacing the system with any one of several alternatives without these behaviors, such as STAR, approval, or Condorcet voting.